YueYaiba/DIY-Cloud-Gaming/README.md

 • Install [Moonlight](https://play.google.com/store/apps/details?id=com.limelight) from the Google Play Store.
 • Install [Termux](https://github.com/termux/termux-app/releases), just download and install the universal apk for the latest stable release.
 • Install [Termux-Widget](https://github.com/termux/termux-widget/releases) do NOT download any termux stuff from the Google Play Store, those apps are not updated anymore.
+• Install [Wireguard](https://download.wireguard.com/android-client/) (Needed for the VPN setup)

+At this point you can already setup Moonlight and Sunshine and stream your PC to your device on your local network and see how the performance is.

 # Setting Up WoL